meshtastic/firmware/docs/software/plugins/StoreForwardPlugin.md

 Q: How do we rejoin both fragmented networks?
 Do we care about messages that were unrouted between fagments?

+## Identifing Delayed Messages

+When a message is replayed for a node, identify the packet as "Delayed".
+This will indicate that the message was not received in real time.

 # Router Data Structures

 Structure of received messages: